Skip to Main Content

 • Nausea and vomiting

 Often the diagnosis of cardiogenic shock is made by the emergency medical team in the ambulance or at the hospital.
-These are some of the tests they may use to determine whether you had a heart attack and whether you have cardiogenic shock:
+These are some of the tests they may use to determine whether you had a heart attack and if you have cardiogenic shock:

-• Blood pressure measurements – Cardiogenic shock usually causes low blood pressure.
+• Blood pressure measurements.
+Cardiogenic shock usually causes low blood pressure.

-Emergency and short-term treatments
+Emergency and short-term treatments of cardiogenic shock

 • Clot-busting drugs, such as tissue plasminogen activator (tPA) to dissolve coronary artery clots